Inspiring research, innovation and leadership that ensures clean, abundant water for the environment and all humanity.

 Jacob’s Well, a karst spring originating in the Middle Trinity Aquifer, is the primary source of base flow to Cypress Creek, which flows through the towns of Woodcreek and Wimberley and into the Blanco River.
 Cypress Creek and Jacob's Well provide important ecological, hydrological and economic benefits to Wimberley, Woodcreek and the surrounding areas.

-The report was completed by a scientific technical committee of groundwater scientists and a stakeholder advisory committee formed by the District.
+The report, funded in part by Peter and Mary Faye Way, was completed by a scientific technical committee of groundwater scientists and a stakeholder advisory committee formed by the District.
 Our Interim Executive Director, Dr. Robert Mace, and Director of Watershed Services, Nick Dornak, served on the stakeholder advisory committee; Meadows Center Fellow, Doug Wierman served on the scientific committee.

 Ultimately, the report recommended two potential groundwater management zones, a Jacob's Well Groundwater Management Zone and a Regional Recharge Area Groundwater Management Zone, along with recommendations of management strategies that would ensure Jacob's Well continues to flow, even during drought or heavy usage conditions.